Tuesday 8 February 2022

 Truffles are an indulgence; they're heavy on chocolate and cream but there's no added sugar.
 You can choose not to use butter but the truffles won't have that creamy-dreamy texture everyone loves.

-While you can pay a fortune for shop-made truffles, these are not expensive.
-Baking chocolate with higher levels of cocoa butters are available at Morrisons at not much over £1 for 150gm, while M&S is selling 100gm 70% dark chocolate for just over a £1 (prices Jan 2022).
-Amazon sells the premium brand, Callebaut.
+While you can pay a fortune for shop-made truffles, these home-made ones are not expensive.
+Baking chocolate with higher levels of cocoa butters are available at M&S - 100gm 70% dark chocolate for just over a £1 (prices Oct 2024).

 The Chocolate Truffle Bricks are a single flavour with nutty or cocoa coating but truly, anything goes.
 Roll truffles - whether round or rectangular - in freeze-dried strawberries, dried unsweetened coconut or icing sugar.
-Drop them into cooled melted chocolate, white or dark, for a crisp outer shell.
+Or drop them into slightly warm melted chocolate, white or dark, for a crisp outer shell.

 The sky is the limit.